anonaddy/anonaddy/SELF-HOSTING.md

 We want to direct it to our server's fully qualifed domain name (FQDN).
 Give it a priority of 10 (or just make sure it has the lowest priority if you have other MX records).

-If you want to use wildcard subdomains e.g. (alias@username.example.com) then you also need to add a wildcard MX record:
+If you want to be able to also use wildcard subdomains e.g. (alias@username.example.com) then you also need to add a wildcard MX record:

 ```
 MX * mail.example.com